THE CHRONICLES OF

 -oOo-

-Participants often gather green branches and wildflowers, as part of the Bringing in the May on May Eve, the night prior to May Day.
-The collected foliage is used to make into wreaths and decorate buildings.
-A young girl is crowned as the May Queen and often has a young male (Jack in the Green) beside her.
-A decorated Maypole or Tree is set up for the occasion and revelers dance around it and often sing.
+A decorated Maypole or Tree (generally of ash) is set up for the occasion and revelers dance around it and often sing.
 Bonfires are also lit and there can be processions with the May Queen at their centres.
-The earliest record of the Maypole in the UK was in the 14th Century, but its popularity was well established by the turn of the century.
+The earliest record of the Maypole in the UK was in the 14th Century, and its popularity was well established by the turn of the century.

 Pairs of boys and girls, as well as adults, stand around the base of the Maypole with each holding the end of a ribbon attached to the top of the pole.
 The boys move in once direction while the girls in the other resulting in the weaving of their ribbons around the pole.
 This is the dance in its simplest form, but there were some complex weaving patterns practiced at one time.

 With the advent of Protestantism in the 16th Century, such activities as dancing around a Maypole was seen as a form of Idolatry and once Protestant Anglicanism was declared to be the state religion in England during the reign of Edward VI (born 1537; reigned 1547–1553), many Maypoles were destroyed.
 However when Mary I (1516-1568) ascended to the throne in 1553, she reinstated Roman Catholicism as the state religion and Maypoles and dancing resumed.
 However such practices have continued to be seen as Idolatry by some religious groups.
-Since Protestantism was still practiced in Scotland, Maypole dancing did not become a tradition.
+Since Protestantism was still practiced in Scotland, Maypole dancing did not become a tradition there.

 Will You Remember (Sweetheart) – Nelson Eddy (1901-1967)